 In the past, landlords who have allowed tenants to keep pets have often charged a higher security deposit in order to cover the additional risk of damage and cleaning that can come with animals.

 The landlord can no longer charge a higher deposit to offset the fact you have pets in the property.
-This might understandably impact the landlords’ appetite to let a property with pets, but it’s always important to be honest with your landlord about pets, as you don’t want to risk breaching your Tenancy Agreement.
-We've covered the subject in more detail on our blog post 'Will the Tenant Fees Ban stop lets with pets?"
+This might understandably impact the landlords’ appetite to let a property with pets, but it’s always important to be honest with your landlord or letting agent about pets, as you don’t want to risk breaching your Tenancy Agreement.
+We've covered the subject in more detail on our blog post 'Will the Tenant Fees Ban stop lets with pets?".

 Can I be charged a holding deposit to secure a property?